Kids’ Rooms Refresh

 Kids Rooms - During

 I have to admit, we got it wrong the first time.
-Our new pieces of paneling did not fit properly and no amount of smoothing got them to look 100% right.
+Our new pieces of panelling did not fit properly and no amount of smoothing got them to look 100% right.
 The only solution was to take them down, trim them some more, and reattach them again.
 This time, it looked much better.
 I used drywall compound to fill the gaps and started painting.

 Painting